 As I mentioned earlier, there is no shame in this!
 It’s a very common condition, and treatment is available for POP symptoms that are causing you pain or discomfort.

 Strengthening the muscles and ligaments of your pelvic floor can help to alleviate POP symptoms and give your organs the support they need to stay in place.
+You might also benefit from pelvic floor muscle release depending on your symptoms!

 When you visit my office (or your local pelvic floor PT!), you’ll get a full explanation of which exercises will help and why.
 We’ll do some pelvic floor work during your appointment, and you’ll get some “homework” for you to continue strengthening your pelvic floor right at home!